Petraclo/Petraclo-trading-bot/README.md

-# PTC-bot – Argo Trading Bot
+# PTC-bot – Algo Trading Bot

-Welcome to **PTC-bot**, a precision-driven **Argo trading bot** built specifically for the **synthetic market**.
+Welcome to **PTC-bot**, a precision-driven **Algo trading bot** built specifically for the **synthetic market**.
 Designed for high-performance execution and deep market insight, PTC-bot is an evolving trading system with modular strategy integration and active feedback loops.

 ---